Pudsey Grammar School

 We have a 2 week timetable of 50 periods which gives us greater flexibility in timetabling courses.

 We run a 3 Year Key Stage 3 curriculum which follows the National Curriculum.
-In addition to the statutory National Curriculum subjects all students take 1 lesson of photography, business studies and media per fortnight.
+In addition to the statutory National Curriculum subjects all students in Year 9 take 1 lesson of photography, 2 lessons of business studies and 2 lessons of media studies per fortnight.
 These courses are offered as option choices in at KS4.
 This not only gives students an opportunity to experience these subjects before they make any choices but enables us to teach important and relevant topics such as fake news and personal finance.
-We also run the Mandarin Excellence Programme in Years 7,8 and 9 and will be offering Mandarin GCSE to our first cohort of students in September 2022.
-All students take core PE in Years 7,8 and 9 which focuses on teaching skills, knowledge, team work but most importantly helping to keep students fit and active.
+We also run the Mandarin Excellence Programme in Years 7,8 and 9 and offer Mandarin GCSE at KS4.
+All students take core PE in Years 7 to 11 which focuses on teaching skills, knowledge, team work but most importantly helping to keep students fit and active.

 This approach to Key Stage 3 means that we are able to teach a broad curriculum for as long as possible.
 It also allows us to adapt the content depending on the needs of our students and what is going on in the World that we believe students should be made aware of and taught.

-We now run a 2 year Key Stage 4 curriculum starting in Year 10.
+We run a 2 year Key Stage 4 curriculum starting in Year 10.
 At KS4 students have a choice of academic and vocational subjects.
 Students can choose subjects where the majority of the course is assessed externally by examinations or through coursework.
 This allows students to work to their strengths.
-For example, we run 2 different PE courses, GCSE PE and BTEC Sports studies and also 2 different business courses, Business Studies GCSE and BTEC Enterprise.
-Our KS4 curriculum is designed around the abilities of the cohort.
+For example, we run 2 different business studies courses, GCSE Business Studies and BTEC Enterprise BTEC.
+Our KS4 curriculum is designed around the abilities of the cohort and the subjects we offer can change each year.

 In Year 11 there are opportunities for additional English and mathematics for the students who need it.
 This is at all ability levels.